Andrew McCutchen: 2009

-On June 3, 2009, after the Pittsburgh Pirates traded starting center fielder Nate McLouth to the Atlanta Braves, McCutchen was called up to the MLB for the first time.
+On June 3, 2009, after the Pittsburgh Pirates traded starting center fielder Nate McLouth to the Atlanta Braves, McCutchen was called up to MLB for the first time.
 He made his MLB debut the next day, playing center field and batting leadoff against the New York Mets.
-He singled in his first career at bat, off starter Mike Pelfrey.
-McCutchen ended the day with two singles, one RBI, three runs scored, and a stolen base in four at bats.
+He singled in his first career at-bat, off starter Mike Pelfrey.
+McCutchen ended the day with two singles, one RBI, three runs scored, and a stolen base in four at-bats.
 He recorded his first career four-hit game five days later, against McLouth and the Braves.
 Two of his hits were triples, making him the first Pirate with two triples in a game since Tike Redman accomplished the feat in 2003.

 On June 17, McCutchen hit his first MLB career home run off of Francisco Liriano of the Minnesota Twins.
 On June 25, he had his first MLB career walk-off hit, off Cleveland Indians closer Matt Herges.
-"He's an impressive looking young player.
-He really is", said Indians manager Eric Wedge.
+"He's an impressive-looking young player.
+He really is," said Indians manager Eric Wedge.

 On August 1, against the Washington Nationals, McCutchen went 4-for-5, with three home runs and six RBIs.
 He became the 10th Pirates player ever to hit three home runs in a single game, and the first one to do it during his rookie year.
 Ten days later against the Colorado Rockies at Coors Field, he stole a career-high three bases in a game off three different Rockies pitchers.
 McCutchen hit his first walk-off home run on August 25, off Brad Lidge of the Philadelphia Phillies.

-McCutchen finished his rookie season batting .286/.365/.471, with 9 triples (6th in the National League), an 81.48 stolen base percentage (6th), 12 home runs, 54 RBIs, and 22 stolen bases in 108 games.
-On defense, he had 10 assists (3rd among NL center fielders), and a 2.53 range factor/game (4th).
+McCutchen finished his rookie season batting .286/.365/.471, with nine triples (sixth in the National League), an 81.48 stolen base percentage (6th), 12 home runs, 54 RBIs, and 22 stolen bases in 108 games.
+On defense, he had 10 assists (third among NL center fielders), and a 2.53 range factor/game (4th).

 McCutchen finished fourth in the voting for the National League Rookie of the Year Award, behind Chris Coghlan, J. A. Happ, and Tommy Hanson.
 He was named the Baseball America Rookie of the Year for 2009.